Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dirichlet_Distribution.md

 ### Dirichlet Distribution in R and RStan

 The Dirichlet distribution is a family of continuous multivariate probability distributions parameterized by a vector of positive reals.
 It is often used as a prior distribution in Bayesian statistics, particularly in the context of categorical and multinomial distributions.
-Named after Johann Peter Gustav Lejeune Dirichlet, this distribution plays a crucial role in various fields, including machine learning, natural language processing, and population genetics.
+Named after Johann Peter Gustav Lejeune Dirichlet, this distribution is used in fields, including machine learning, natural language processing, and population genetics.

 #### Understanding the Dirichlet Distribution